 When you talk about the National League Central Division, the discussion must include tradition, historic significance and romantic attachments.
-Some of baseball’s most famous teams play in this division, as does the game’s most lovable loser, the Chicago Cubs.
+Some of baseball’s most famous teams play in this division, as does the defending World Series champion, the Chicago Cubs.
 Towns rich in baseball history are part of this group.
 The Cubs were a charter National League franchise in 1876.
 The Pittsburgh Pirates (1887), Cincinnati Reds (1890) and St. Louis Cardinals (1892) all became part of the loop before 1900.

 Although the Milwaukee Brewers joined the group from the American League, Milwaukee was home of the Braves from 1953-65, before the team moved to Atlanta, so the city is well versed in National League baseball.

 Don’t forget to reference the below game odds from time to take when formulating your betting action.
 You’re returns will be much higher when on top of the game lines.

 Long before there was a National League Central Division, National League Central teams were already baseball powerhouses.

 The Pittsburgh Pirates played in the first World Series in 1903 and won the Fall Classic in 1909.
 By 1926, the Chicago Cubs (1907-08), Cincinnati Reds (1919) and St. Louis Cardinals (1926) were also World Series champions.